 The DOT definition of eTicketing is still evolving.
 You may see it referenced as eTicketing, e-ticketing, digital tickets, or contactless ticketing.
-This article will take a closer look at the states that set out some pretty clear guidelines, where you can look to find the status of your own state, and how technology and logistics platforms can help material producers, construction companies, brokers, and fleet owners adhere to evolving DOT regulations for dump trucks.
+This article will take a closer look at the states that set out some pretty clear e-ticket rules and regulations, as well as where you can look to find the status of your own state.
+We will also explain how technology and logistics platforms can help material producers, construction companies, brokers, and fleet owners adhere to evolving DOT regulations for dump trucks.

 eTicketing Regulations: States on the Leading Edge

-By State Look at eTicketing Regulations: States with a Plan
+By State Look at e-TICKET RULES AND Regulations: States with a Plan

 Tennessee: TDOT has issued their DOT regulations for dump truck eTicketing providing an outline of requirements for construction.
 Certified e-tickets and shift summary sheets are required by TDOT.
 Submitted documents must include information like: mixture type, TDOT mix design number, project number, date, ticket number, gross/tare/net weight information, etc. For a full list, check out the TDOT website.

 Alabama: ALDOT has a robust list of requirements for eTicketing.
 They also have three acceptable options listed for paperless tickets. eTicketing is one option.
 However, they also offer two contactless options for those without a digital platform that supports eTicketing.